 VY: I also think what we said about getting into a routine—so many people try so many different things, and you try every single product that you think will help, but once you get on that routine of really taking care of your skin, really moisturizing, and doing the same thing every day, it helps so much.

 VH: Giselle, I also love what you mentioned about Cheetos impacting your skin.
 Do you have any other thoughts on approaching clear skin from the inside out and through lifestyle changes?

 GC: I think the most effective way to do it is with a holistic approach, but it’s so hard to think about what works for your body.
 It all affects people differently, and you need to figure out your personal holistic approach.
 There are a lot of general theories that say to take these remedies even though it’s different from person to person.
 I think that’s my problem: I don’t know how to find the right holistic approach for me, so that has been an obstacle.

-LM: There are some things that are clear—like when I eat pizza and wings, my skin is worse versus when I eat clean.
-But I started taking probiotics a couple years ago, and I feel like that really makes a big difference.
+LM: Some things are clear—like when I eat pizza and wings, my skin is worse versus when I eat clean.
+But I started taking probiotics a couple of years ago, and I feel like that makes a big difference.
 My skin has more of a glow to it.
-I noticed that on my period my skin is okay, but if I ever try to pop a pimple, it’s like, out of control.
+I noticed that on my period my skin is okay, but if I ever try to pop a pimple, it’s out of control.
 I have to learn to stop touching my face always, but especially when I’m on my period.

 I have a question for you, Victoria: Do you think there’s a connection between your skin and being vegan?